Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Extendability

+However, again similar to the proof for separable drawings, we can impose another minimality condition to add several edges at once.

-\begin{restatable}{theorem}{ExtendCrossMin} Let $\mathcal{D}$ be a crossing-minimizing drawing of a non-complete graph on $n$ vertices.
-Then $\mathcal{D}$ can be extended to a simple drawing of $K_{n}$. \end{restatable}
+\begin{mythm} Let $\mathcal{D}$ be a crossing-minimizing drawing of a non-complete graph on $n$ vertices.
+Then $\mathcal{D}$ can be extended to a simple drawing of~$K_n$. \end{mythm}

+\begin{proof} We extend $\mathcal{D}$ to a drawing $\mathcal{D}'$ of $K_{n}$ such that (1) each added edge $e$ creates a minimum number of additional crossings in $\mathcal{D}$ and such that under this condition (2) $\mathcal{D}'$ has the least total number of crossings.
+Then, by \Cref{lem:extend-cross-min-by-one}, $\mathcal{D} + e$ is simple for each of those added edges.

+Assume that $\mathcal{D}'$ is not simple.
+Then there are two added edges $e_{1}$ and $e_{2}$ in $\mathcal{D}'$ that have more than one point in common.
+Let $\mathcal{D}''$ be the drawing obtained from $\mathcal{D}'$ by exchanging $e_{1}$ and $e_{2}$ (between two consecutive common points on one of the edges).
+In the process, $e_{1}$ and $e_{2}$ exchange some crossings that they have with $\mathcal{D}$ and, by the first minimality condition on~$\mathcal{D}'$, the numbers of those exchanged crossings must coincide.
+Hence, also $\mathcal{D}''$ fulfills the first minimality condition but has in total at least one crossing less than $\mathcal{D}'$; a contradiction to the second minimality condition on $\mathcal{D}'$. \end{proof}

-\section{Crossing-free Hamiltonian cycles and paths}
+\section{Crossing-Free Hamiltonian Cycles and Paths}

 This section is about separable drawings of the complete graph $K_n$.
-We first show that they are plane Hamiltonian connected, that is, there exists a crossing-free Hamiltonian path between each pair of vertices, which proves \Cref{conj:paths} for this class.
+We first show that they are plane Hamiltonian connected, that is, there exists a crossing-free Hamiltonian path between each pair of vertices, which proves \Cref{conj:paths} restricted to this class.
+In parallel we also establish the basis to prove \Cref{conj:2n-3} restricted to separable drawings of $K_n$, that is, they contain a crossing-free subdrawing with at least $2n-3$ edges that in turn contains a Hamiltonian cycle.

-\begin{theorem} Every separable drawing $\mathcal{D}$ of $K_{n}$ contains, for each pair of vertices $v \neq w$ in $\mathcal{D}$, a crossing-free Hamiltonian path with end-vertices $v$ and $w$. \end{theorem}
+\begin{mythm} Every separable drawing $\mathcal{D}$ of $K_{n}$ with $n \geq 2$ vertices contains, for each pair of vertices $v \neq w$ in $\mathcal{D}$, a crossing-free subdrawing with at least $2n-3$ edges that in turn contains a Hamiltonian path with end-vertices $v$ and $w$. \end{mythm}